sana33/SDCOR/Readme.md

 ![SDCOR with visualizations](/images/SDCOR_RAMversion.png)

 In this version, for the ease of visualizations, the input data along with the anomaly labels are totally loaded into memory.
 Therefore, various kinds of plots could be provided, and moreover, for different steps of the algorithm, there are facilities to plot the data with specific parameters.
-The details of the GUI are represented as follows:
+The details of the GUI are presented as follows:

 * ### "SDCOR Params" panel

-  * **ChunkSize:** Number of objects in each chunk.
+  * **ChunkSize:** Maximum number of objects in each chunk.
   * **PCvarRatio(%):** PC total variance ratio (in percentage terms).
   * **Alpha:** Membership threshold.
   * **Beta:** Pruning threshold.